microsoft/vscode-docs/docs/java/java-kubernetes.md

 ![Install Kubernetes](images/java-kubernetes/install-kubernetes.png)

-## Containerize the application and push docker image to Docker Hub
+## Containerize and publish the application

-You can follow the [Java with Docker in VS Code](/docs/java/java-container.md) tutorial to build your project, generate a Docker image  and push it to a public or private container registry through the [Docker Extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker).
+You can follow the [Java with Docker in VS Code](/docs/java/java-container.md) tutorial to build your project, generate a Docker image  and push it to a public or private container registry through the Microsoft [Docker Extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker).

 ## Create and config a Kubernetes cluster

 You can create a Kubernetes cluster running on Azure using the Kubernetes extension in VS Code.
 Once you have installed the Kubernetes extension, you will see **KUBERNETES** in the Explorer.
 Click on **More** and choose **Create Cluster**.
-Just follow the instructions to choose cluster type (here we choose **Azure Kubernetes Service**), select your subscription, set up Azure cluster settings and Azure agent settings.
+Follow the instructions to choose the cluster type (here we choose **Azure Kubernetes Service**), select your subscription, and set up the Azure cluster and Azure agent settings.
 It will take a few minutes to complete the whole workflow.

 ![Create Kubernetes](images/java-kubernetes/create-k8s.gif)

-**Important**: To create Kubernetes cluster on Azure, you need to install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest) and sign in.
+**Important**: To create a Kubernetes cluster on Azure, you need to install the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest) and sign in.

-**Tips**: You will encounter an error if you don't have an available RSA key file.
+**Tip**: You will encounter an error if you don't have an available RSA key file.
 Follow [create SSH public-private key](https://docs.microsoft.com/azure/virtual-machines/linux/mac-create-ssh-keys) to create your key before creating an Azure Kubernetes cluster.

 ![Error with RSA](images/java-kubernetes/error-creating-clusters-RSA.png)

-**Tips**: You might encounter an error indicating conflicting location and VM size when creating an Azure Kubernetes cluster.
+**Tip**: You might encounter an error indicating conflicting location and VM size when creating an Azure Kubernetes cluster.
 Pay attention to choose proper location and VM size.

 ![Error creating cluster](images/java-kubernetes/error-creating-clusters.png)